kevinweber/lazy-load-for-videos/readme.txt

 Demo on the developer’s website: [kevinw.de/lazy-load-videos/](http://kevinw.de/lazy-load-videos/)

+You want to enhance this plugin?
+Please [contribute on Github](https://github.com/kevinweber/lazy-load-for-videos).
+I'm looking for a WordPress enthusiast who further develops this plugin; I'll give you guidance and promote you and the plugin.

 = Some additional features: =
 * Display video titles on preview images
 * Convert all videos into a playlist and automatically add your corporate video, product teaser or another video advertisement at the end of every video.
 (Great for branding and video ads!)